YTGWPAL/ytgwpal-resource-pack/README.md

 - entire kanye west late registration album (DLC ONLY)
 - **AND MORE!**
 ## yooo this sounds cool how to download
-go [here](https://github.com/YTGWPAL/ytgwpal-resource-pack/releases/latest) and click `Official.YTGWPAL.Resource.Pack.zip` (optionally `Official.YTGWPAL.Resource.Pack.DLC.zip` for kanye west late registration) and put it in your resourcepacks folder
+go [here](https://github.com/YTGWPAL/ytgwpal-resource-pack/releases/latest) and click `Official.YTGWPAL.Resource.Pack.zip` to download it, then put it in your resourcepacks folder (optionally `Official.YTGWPAL.Resource.Pack.DLC.zip` for kanye west late registration)